barnettt/gocity/README.md

   * As a user, I want to be able to delete a product
 ## Rest Apis

-The following apis are available, you can use postman or similar tool to exercise the Apis as Follows: prefix with http://localhost:port default port is 8080
+The following apis are available.
+You can use postman or similar tool to exercise the Apis as Follows:
+> prefix with http://localhost:port default port is 8080

 * Find all products: /gocity/v1.0/products
 * Delete product: /gocity/v1.0/products/{id}